calenwalshe/calenwalshe.github.io/content/project/detection/index.md

 ---
-title: Bayesian classification of objects in natural scenes.
+title: Bayesian signal detection algorithms for objects in natural scenes
 summary: We build a statistically near-optimum detector and compare this with human behavior.
 tags:
 - signal_detection